AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 ...
 Okay, but shouldn't it be way smaller?
 The original string wasn't even twice as long as its partitions, and it should be almost as easy to generate as the partitions.
 I thought this might be an idiosyncrasy of the specific kind of Turing machine which the paper uses, but the [complexity calculator website](https://www.complexitycalculator.com/) says almost the same thing, giving the "BDM algorithmic complexity estimation" as 57.5664 bits when we select a block size of 12 with an overlap of 11.

-Let's digress a bit and think of `K` in the the lambda calculus.
+Let's digress a bit and think of `K` in the lambda calculus.
 Firstly, we need a way to represent binary strings.
 We'll just encode these as lists of bits.
 The type of bits will be defined as
 ```
 2 = ∀ X .
 X → X → X = {0, 1}
 ```